 You can view and save the 2017 Marine Litter Report here.
 The Marine Litter Survey is generously supported by the Department for Agriculture, Environment and Rural Affairs.

 Over the 60 kilometres of beach surveyed under the programme, there have been an average of 510 items of litter per 100m from 2012 to 2017.

-Over the 56km of beach surveyed under the programme, there have been an average of 528 items of litter per 100m.
-Below you can see a breakdown of all of the data collected by the survey.
+Below you can see a breakdown of all of the data collected from the 2016 survey.
 This interactive section offers you some tools to look closely at the data, to see it in different ways, and even to download all of the data if you want to do your own analysis.
 These tools were developed with the help of Detail Data, a Big Lottery funded partnership between NICVA and TheDetail.tv.

 You can make this section larger and the data easier to read by clicking on "full screen" in the bottom right corner.

 As you can see from the excerpt above, the problem with plastic pollution is only getting worse over time.
 Eight out of ten of the most found items on beaches in Northern Ireland were made of plastic, which represented 82% of all litter items found.